expo/expo/packages/expo-updates/README.md

 ### `Updates.reloadAsync()`

 Instructs the app to reload using the most recently downloaded version.
-This is useful for triggering an update of your experience without the user needing to manually restart the app.
+This is useful for triggering a newly downloaded update to launch without the user needing to manually restart the app.

 This method cannot be used in development mode, and the returned `Promise` will be rejected if you try to do so.